pgjdbc/pgjdbc/docs/documentation/head/connect.md

    to the database specified in the dbname parameter, which will allow the connection to be used for logical replication from that database. <p>Parameter should be use together with `assumeMinServerVersion` with parameter >= 9.4 (backend >= 9.4)

+<a name="connection-failover"></a>
 ## Connection Fail-over

 To support simple connection fail-over it is possible to define multiple endpoints (host and port pairs) in the connection url separated by commas.
 The driver will try to once connect to each of them in order until the connection succeeds.
 If none succeed, a normal connection exception is thrown.

 The syntax for the connection url is:

 `jdbc:postgresql://host1:port1,host2:port2/database`

 The simple connection fail-over is useful when running against a high availability postgres installation that has identical data on each node.
 For example streaming replication postgres or postgres-xc cluster.

 For example an application can create two connection pools.
 One data source is for writes, another for reads.
 The write pool limits connections only to master node:

 `jdbc:postgresql://node1,node2,node3/accounting?targetServerType=master`.
 And read pool balances connections between slaves nodes, but allows connections also to master if no slaves are available:

 `jdbc:postgresql://node1,node2,node3/accounting?targetServerType=preferSlave&loadBalanceHosts=true`